 Anthony Oakley, Director

 Anthony Oakley is a native Washingtonian.
-He holds a Bachelor of Science in music education and a Master of Music in both music education and conducting from the University of Maryland, College Park.
-He has been a high school band and orchestra director for just over 15 years.
-Under his baton, his ensembles have performed in the Washington, D.C. metropolitan area as well around the United States, consistently receiving numerous honors and cultivating a reputation for musical excellence.
+He holds both a Bachelor of Science and a Master of Music in the fields of Music Education and Conducting from the University of Maryland, College Park.
+He has been a band and orchestra director for almost 20 years.
+Under his baton, his ensembles have performed in the Washington, D.C. metropolitan area as well as around the United States, consistently receiving numerous honors and cultivating a reputation for musical excellence.

 As a student of conducting, Anthony has studied with Dr. Michael Votta, Mr. John Wakefield, and Dr. L. Richmond Sparks.
-He has attended workshops and clinics under such notable conductors as Virginia Allen, Marian Alsop, Frank Battisti, Eugene Corporon, David Efron, Frederick Fennell, Donald Hunsberger, Anthony Maiello, and Mark Scatterday.
-In the summer of 2012, Anthony was selected as a participant in the Conducting Workshop for Music Educators at the Juilliard School in New York City.
+He has attended workshops and clinics under such notable conductors as Virginia Allen, Marin Alsop, Frank Battisti, Andrea Brown, Eugene Corporon, Johan de Meij, David Efron, Frederick Fennell, Donald Hunsberger, Anthony Maiello, H. Robert Reynolds, and Mark Scatterday.
+In the summer of 2012, Anthony was selected as a participant in a Conducting Workshop for Music Educators at the Juilliard School in New York City.

-In addition to being an educator, Anthony is highly sought out as a guest conductor, adjudicator, clinician, and freelance trumpet player around the D.C. metropolitan area.
-He is a member of the Maryland Music Educators Association, the Maryland Band Directors Association, the Maryland Orchestra Directors Association, the National Band Association, and the Conductor’s Guild.
+In addition to being a conductor and educator, Anthony is sought out as a guest conductor, adjudicator, clinician, lecturer, and freelance trumpet player around the D.C. metropolitan area.

-Anthony resides just outside of D.C., in Maryland with his husband Kevin and their cat, Maestro.
+Anthony resides just outside of D.C., in Maryland with his husband Kevin.
 They spend their time caring for their historic craftsman bungalow home and enjoy community involvement with their neighbors.
 They often explore D.C. and its suburbs by walking, biking, trying out local restaurants, seeing shows, concerts, and more.
 They both value making time to be with their friends and family, and try to get out for a night of country line dancing and two-step whenever possible.

 Beth Smith, Assistant Director